LaurenceWilkes/SkiRouting/README.md

     - However, the external APIs should most likely not be relied on too heavily.
 For just a few resorts, it would make sense to store the data in the repo and update on a daily/weekly basis.
 - *Include more resorts*
     - This should most likely be done at least partially on a case-by-case basis as producing an accurate graph for each resort may be difficult to automate.
+- *Optimise for mobile use*
+    - The app will most likely be used on mobile, ways should be larger and have a larger clickable area.
+    - Include a location dot and the ability to centre in on the users location.